Beth Burnett

 Isaac Chan, MD, PhD

 Dr. Isaac Chan is a physician-scientist who is internationally recognized for his research on activating the immune system to end metastatic breast cancer.
 He holds degrees in biomedical engineering and genetics and molecular signaling, and has trained in internal medicine and medical oncology.
 Now on faculty at UT Southwestern, he is an immuno-oncologist who actively sees patients with breast cancer.
+His lab focuses on activating our immune system to treat metastatic disease.

 Debbie Denardi

 Diagnosed with triple-negative breast cancer in 2010 at age 48, after multiple treatments Debbie is now cancer free.
 Breast cancer took the life of her own mother at age 44, and she is passionate about encouraging anyone with a family history of cancers to get genetic testing.
 She is a volunteer and board member of FORCE (Facing Hereditary Cancer Empowered), and a volunteer and mentor with GRASP.
+Debbie has two young sons Alex and Michael, they are her rock.

 Abigail Johnson, Esq.